 The articles listed here provide information about how to connect to the large assortment of data sources, BI tools, and developer tools that you can use with Databricks.
 Many of these are available through our system of partners.

 Databricks can read data from and write data to a variety of data formats such as CSV, Delta Lake, JSON, Parquet, XML, and other formats, as well as data storage providers such as Amazon S3, Google BigQuery and Cloud Storage, Snowflake, and other providers.

 For a comprehensive list, with connection instructions, see Data sources.

-Databricks has validated integrations with your favorite BI tools, including Power BI, Tableau, and others, allowing you to work with data through Databricks clusters and SQL endpoints, in many cases with low-code and no-code experiences.
+Databricks has validated integrations with your favorite BI tools, including Power BI, Tableau, and others, allowing you to work with data through Databricks clusters and SQL warehouses, in many cases with low-code and no-code experiences.

 For a comprehensive list, with connection instructions, see BI and visualization.

 In addition to access to all kinds of data sources, Databricks provides integrations with ETL/ELT tools like dbt, Prophecy, and Azure Data Factory, as well as data pipeline orchestration tools like Airflow and SQL database tools like DataGrip, DBeaver, and SQL Workbench/J.